 The Variety of Life in the Ediacaran Period and Evolutionists’ Inconsistencies

-“It is considered likely that all the animal phyla became distinct before or during the Cambrian, for they all appear fully formed, without intermediates connecting one form to another,”28 says evolutionist Douglas Futuyma, New York University’s professor of evolutionary biology.
+“It is considered likely that all the animal phyla became distinct before or during the Cambrian, for they all appear fully formed, without intermediates connecting one form to another,”

 Ediacaran life forms were interesting creatures with very different characteristics from those that came both before and after them.
 Dickinsonia, around half a meter in length, Palaeophragmodictya, a sponge-like organism with a flattened appearance, and Aspidella, with small cavities on its surface, were just a few of the Ediacaran life forms.
 Some of these bore no resemblance to any creatures living today.
 A few, however, had similar features to present-day jellyfish, starfish, sponges and crinoids.

 The emergence of these unusual-looking creatures opened a wide divergence of opinion among evolutionists.
-The Cambridge University evolutionist Simon Conway-Morris said, “The problem is that the same fossils are interpreted in completely different ways by different people.”29
+The Cambridge University evolutionist Simon Conway-Morris said, “The problem is that the same fossils are interpreted in completely different ways by different people.”

 However, subsequent discoveries made in Russia confirmed that these were actually multi-celled organisms with certain complex characteristics.
 Various Dickinsonia specimens were found, as well as Kimberella fossils, which resembled teardrops in shape and had scalloped edges.
 The remains left behind by Kimberella showed that these creatures were capable of movement.
 In other words, they did not live and reproduce in one place, as did the single-celled creatures before them.
-They had organs and extensions that permitted them to walk.30 Ediacaran fossils found in Newfoundland had brush-like appendages rather resembling hairs, and these creatures consisted of various colonies.
-Each of these animals’ hair-like extensions was divided into at least three separate parts.
-The end parts extended forwards.
-Such microscopic extensions could be seen in even the smallest of these creatures.31 Therefore, Ediacaran life forms were not merely simple collections of fluid-filled cells, as some scientists imagine.
+They had organs and extensions that permitted them to walk.

 Evolutionists made enormous efforts in order to establish an evolutionary scenario for how these very different life forms all emerged in the same period; and set all these fossils out in different orders.
 However, those found in Namibia were incompatible with those discovered in Scotland, and those found in Russia failed to match those discovered in England.
 The efforts to link these fossils—which failed to constitute a coherent whole among themselves—with Cambrian life forms represented a severe disappointment for evolutionists.
 No fossil evidence linked Cambrian life forms to any organisms that had existed before them.
-The remains of these perfectly preserved pre-Cambrian fossils refuted the long history of gradual change predicted by Darwin’s theory.32
+The remains of these perfectly preserved pre-Cambrian fossils refuted the long history of gradual change predicted by Darwin’s theory.

 Simon Conway-Morris admitted this evident fact in these words:

 Nevertheless, it remains true that the overall differences between the faunas of Ediacaran and Cambrian age are much more striking than any similarities.
 These differences cannot be simply be explained by the dilution of an Ediacaran component by a crowd of Cambrian newcomers.
 Rather, the change that occurred between the two faunas looks much more like a case of replacement.
-33

 As it became apparent that the life forms that emerged in the Cambrian were so very different from those that had appeared in the Ediacaran, some evolutionists ascribed the failure to find the supposed “ancestors” of Cambrian life forms to the scattered, dispersed nature of the fossil record.
 Some maintained that the supposed ancestors of Cambrian life forms were either very small, or else had failed to fossilize because of their soft body structure.
 Others, through various molecular comparisons, referred to an imaginary ancestor that had lived millions of centuries before the Cambrian.